Dorsa-amiri/Ball-and-Beam/README.md

 ## ✅ Final Model

 ### Precision Alignment
-- Used level function of smartphone app (in compass) to align beam and motor shaft accurately.
+- Used level function of smartphone app (not compass) to align beam and motor shaft accurately.

 ### Rigid Support
 - Added a sturdy rectangular base + in-line stoppers on beam to confine ball motion.

 ### Optimized Beam Articulation
 - Replaced belts with straight 11-hole brackets to articulate beam with ±15° range.
 - Spring washers ensure joints stay tight without locking or jamming.

 ### Custom Gearbox
 - Assembled using a 57T spur gear and worm shaft for high torque, low speed.
 - Entire gearbox was hand-assembled from separate components.

 ### Motor Mounting & Vibration Control
 - Fixed motor using a semi-circular clamp + cardboard layer for height alignment.
 - Used super glue on gear to prevent internal nut from slipping during operation.

 ### Ultrasonic Sensor Mounting